MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Set-MgCommunicationPresence.md

 ## SYNOPSIS
 Set the state of a user's presence session as an application.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Set-MgBetaCommunicationPresence](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Set-MgBetaCommunicationPresence?view=graph-powershell-beta)

 ## SYNTAX